-Choose this mode by turning the mode dial to the P setting, as shown in Figure 3-7.
+Choose this mode by turning the mode dial to the P setting, as shown in Figure 3-5.

-Figure 3-7.
-Mode Dial at Program Position
+Figure 3-5.
+Mode Dial at P for Program Mode

-Program mode (sometimes called Program Auto mode) lets you control many of the settings available with the a6400, apart from shutter speed and aperture, which the camera chooses on its own.
+Program mode (sometimes called Program Auto mode) lets you control many of the settings available with the a7C, apart from shutter speed and aperture, which the camera chooses on its own.
 You still can adjust the camera's automatic exposure to a fair extent by using exposure compensation and bracketing, as discussed in Chapter 4, and Program Shift, discussed later in this section.
 You don't have to make a lot of decisions if you don't want to, because the camera will make reasonable choices for you as defaults.

 The camera can choose a shutter speed as long as 30 seconds or as short as 1/4000 second.
+If the Silent Shooting option on screen 5 of the Camera Settings2 menu is turned on, the fastest shutter speed available is 1/8000 second.